software-mansion/starknet.py/docs/guide/account_and_client.rst

 .. warning::

-    It is strongly discouraged to use automatic fee estimation in production code as it may lead to unexpectedly high fee.
+    It is strongly discouraged to use automatic fee estimation in production code as it may lead to an unexpectedly high fee.

 The returned estimated fee is multiplied by ``1.5`` for V1 and V2 transactions to mitigate fluctuations in price.
 For V3 transactions, ``max_amount`` and ``max_price_per_unit`` are scaled by ``1.1`` and ``1.5`` respectively.